Tinram/RND64/ReadMe.md

 *What's the point of lumps of junk?*
 Uses can be: file hashing, integrity tests, system stress testing, and network speed tests.

-A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd`.
+A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd`
 I just needed something cross-platform with simple command-line options.